AI summary

 10. Agentic Workflows

-What it means: AI systems that can make a series of independent decisions and take actions within boundaries you set, adjusting their approach based on results.
+What it means: AI systems that can make a series of independent decisions and take action within boundaries you set, adjusting their approach based on results.

 Key insights